-Docker Engine forms the common foundation underlying the Docker Enterprise platform, allowing developers and operators to turn ideas into reality quickly and securely.
+Docker Engine forms the common foundation underlying many cloud-native applications, letting developers turn ideas into reality quickly and securely.

 Docker Engine supports any type of application – legacy to cloud-native, monolithic to 12-factor – and works with multiple operating systems, across hybrid/multi-cloud and validated to work with Kubernetes CRI.

 Docker Engine is built with security in mind.
 With Docker Content Trust and FIPS 140-2 validation, Docker Engine users can run containerized applications in highly regulated environments.

 Built on the leading open source container runtime, a graduated project of the Cloud Native Computing Foundation (CNCF).
 Containerd implements Kubernetes Container Runtime Interface (CRI) and is widely adopted across public clouds and enterprises.

 BuildKit is an open source tool that takes the instructions from a Dockerfile and ‘builds” a Docker image.
 This process can take a long time so BuildKit provides several architectural enhancements that makes it much faster, more precise and portable.